e2dubba/LXX/README.md

-#LXX
+# LXX Python Module Maker

-This is a script to turns the CATSS data into OSIS xml, with Strongs numbers and Lexical words.
-It is still a work in progress
+The purpose of this module is to take the CATSS data and create a valid OSIS XML document for the Sword Project, with Strongs numbers and lexical forms.